FiaDanni/learningObjectives/README.md

 My learning objectives for July - September 2019 (Q3 in 2019) - subject to change:

-# Personal
+## Personal

-* Finish what I’ve started: Spend 30 mins each morning or evening undertaking Codebar’s HTML and CSS tutorials (3 – 4).
-Complete by 19 September 2019.
+* Finish what I’ve started: Spend 30 mins each morning or evening undertaking Codebar’s HTML and CSS tutorials (3 – 4). **Complete by 19 September 2019.**
 * Study Ruby for an hour each morning prior to work with Codecamedy and Codebar tutorials.
 NB: On Saturdays, spend two hours in the morning.
-If you need further clarification on concepts, use Codebar slack, Youtube, Twitter and/or Stackoverflow.
-Complete by 19 September 2019.
+If you need further clarification on concepts, use Codebar slack, Youtube, Twitter and/or Stackoverflow. **Complete by 19 September 2019.**
-* Once I’ve completed Codecamedy and Codebar tutorial’s on Ruby, attempt one Codewars and Exercism challenge.
-Complete by 26 September 2019.
+* Once I’ve completed Codecamedy and Codebar tutorial’s on Ruby, attempt one Codewars and Exercism challenge. **Complete by 26 September 2019.**
 * Start to work through the Flatiron School bootcamp prep course online - This will allow me to reaffirm my learning in HTML, CSS, Ruby and introduce JavaScript to my learning.
-Complete HTML and CSS elements of the course by 26 September 2019 for an hour each morning prior to work.
+Complete HTML and CSS elements of the course by **26 September 2019** for an hour each morning prior to work.

-# Events:
+## Events:

 * Attend Codebar workshop, ideally once a week if possible - I will utilise my time with a Coach to clarify Ruby concepts that I may not be familiar with, blog project or Flatiron bootcamp prep course.
 Workshops are run on 4, 11, 18 and 25 September 2019.
 * Undertake ‘Introduction to JavaScript’ - Node Girls Workshop on 31 August 2019, London.
 Assess whether JavaScript is a language that I would like to pursue.
 * Attend (and possibly partake) Codebar's Uncoderbar conference on 14 September 2019, London.

-# Project:
+## Project:

 To utilise my skills obtained from Code First: Girls create a responsive, dynamic blog from scratch via Github pages.
 During this sprint, I will create the wireframes for the blog.
-Write two brief articles (no more than 5 mins read) about my programming journey on the commute to or fro work.
-Complete by 25 September 2019.
+Write two brief articles (no more than 5 mins read) about my programming journey on the commute to or from work. **Complete by 25 September 2019.**

-# Bonus – only if I am ahead of the game:
+## Bonus – only if I am ahead of the game:

 Explore open source using the resources obtained at Codebar.
-Contribute to one of Codebar’s open source documents.
-Complete by 26 September 2019.
+Contribute to one of Codebar’s open source documents. **Complete by 26 September 2019.**

 ## Previous Sprints: